-Graph 12 shows the fatal or injury crashes by contributing factor and time period in the City of Ryde in 2009.
+Graph 12 shows the fatal or injury crashes by contributing factor and time period in the City of Ryde in 2010.
 The time periods are specified in the table according to McLean Time Periods.
-Speed casualties rise in the morning of Saturday and Sunday and afternoon/evening of Monday - Wednesday.
+Speed casualties were at peak in the morning from 3am to 9am Monday to Friday and slightly higher from 3pm to 9pm on Saturday and Sunday.

-Graph 12: Fatal or injury crashes by contributing factor and time period for the City of Ryde 2009
+Graph 12: Fatal or injury crashes by contributing factor and time period for the City of Ryde 2010